DevOps-Cert/devops-engineer/README.md

 ## DevOps Engineer Programming Challenge

-In order to be considered for the devops engineer position, you must complete the following steps.
+In order to be considered for the DevOps Engineer position, you must complete the following steps.

 ### Here are couple of things to keep in mind: